-Trump says accidents happen in diplomat wife accident
+Trump says accidents ‘happen’ in crash by diplomat’s wife

-LONDON (AP) — U.S. President Donald Trump says he’s planning to get involved in the case of an American diplomat’s wife who left the U.K. after she was involved in a fatal wrong-way crash.
+LONDON (AP) — U.S. President Donald Trump said he planned to get involved in the case of an American diplomat’s wife who quickly left the U.K. after she was allegedly involved in a fatal wrong-way crash — but stopped short of suggesting he would revoke her diplomatic immunity and return her to Britain to face charges.

 Trump on Wednesday called what happened “a terrible accident” and said his administration would seek to speak with the driver “and see what we can come up with.”
+He noted that the British drive on the left side of the road, while in the United States, people drive on the right.

+“The woman was driving on the wrong side of the road,” Trump said.
+“And that can happen.”

 British police say the 42-year-old woman is a suspect in an Aug.
 27 collision between a car and a motorcycle near RAF Croughton, a British military base in England used by the U.S. Air Force.
 The 19-year-old motorcyclist, Harry Dunn, was killed.